j-dolenc/BeTernaGitWS/README.md

 ### Branching

 bottom left, there is a button for creating branches.
-I am writing this in dev branch
+I am writing this in dev branch.
+After you create the branch it still point to the same point as main.